-- To complain about the quality or quantity of the benefit due - To appeal in case of its refusal - To hold those responsible for the design, administration and implementation of the social assistance scheme accountable.
+- Request the provision of a benefit that is due according to the law - To complain about the quality or quantity of the benefit due - To appeal in case of its refusal - To hold those responsible for the design, administration and implementation of the social assistance scheme

-In some countries the normal courts of law are used; in others special social security or social assistance tribunals are established; yet others use arrangements which exist under the labour law.
-More details can also be found within # MODULE ADM and # MODULE M&E.
+In some countries, the normal courts of law are used while in others, special social security or social assistance tribunals are established and some others use arrangements which exist under the labour law.
+More details can also be found within MODULE ADM and MODULE M&E.